robertbraeutigam/scan/README.md

 the device in case that gets lost, or the device itself changes hands, without potentially leaking previous data.

+Devices must implement some form of control to guarantee that factory resets can not occur randomly.
+Devices should implement some measure to check whether the user doing the factory reset has physical access to the device.
+For example a device may offer factory reset only for 1 minute after power-on, or require a button to be pushed, etc.

 Note, that the handshake does not identify the PSK used explicitly.
 The responder might therefore need to try multiple PSKs to know which one the initiator is using.
 The protocol is designed so a single try takes a single hashing operation only.
 Still,